 One-way flights are also a great idea when visiting multiple cities.
 Instead of flying round-trip to and from the same location, you can fly to one city and depart from another without having to backtrack.

 While one-way flights give you more flexibility, they aren’t always the best option.
-Some airlines still charge higher fares for individual segments, meaning a round-trip booking gives you better value.
+Some airlines (especially outside the U.S.) still charge higher fares for individual segments, meaning a round-trip booking may save you money.

 Choosing between one-way and round-trip flights depends on several factors: budget, flexibility, travel plans, and more.